ballerina-platform/ballerina-lang/stdlib/mb/src/main/ballerina/mb/Module.md

-## Package overview
+## Module overview

-The `ballerina/mb` package provides an API to connect to a Ballerina Message Broker instance.
+The `ballerina/mb` module provides an API to connect to a Ballerina Message Broker instance.

-The package provides consumer and producer endpoint types for queues and topics.
-Following are the endpoint types supported by this package:
+The module provides consumer and producer endpoint types for queues and topics.
+Following are the endpoint types supported by this module:

 - SimpleQueueReceiver
 - SimpleTopicSubscriber